 Sure, it could be that your toddler has associated that toy with playing with you, but it may also be a genuine lack of interest in the toy itself.

-Whenever I've noticed my toddlers coming to me with a particular toy that they don't play with on their own, I put it in a bin for a few months later.
+Whenever I've noticed my toddlers coming to me with a particular toy that they don't play with on their own, I put it in a bin for a few weeks.
 Sometimes, those toys become popular playtime picks when I reintroduce them, which means they were probably too difficult before.

-But sometimes, those toys are still ignored or require me to make them interesting.
+But sometimes those toys are still ignored or need me to make them more interesting.
 Whether you keep those toys for special playtimes or get rid of them is up to you.

-I have more fun letting my kids take the lead in playing with open-ended toys like blocks than playing with a toy they don't feel confident playing freely with.
+I have more fun letting my kids take the lead with open-ended toys like blocks than playing with a toy they don't feel confident playing with freely.
 If I have to teach them how to play it and lead the rest of the game, it doesn't seem to be as fun!

 8. Annoying for Parents

 Do you have a sibling who makes it a personal goal to find the most obnoxious toy for your kids just to drive you crazy?
-I have two siblings like this, and they compete with each other every Christmas to outdo the other one in ridiculous gifts for my kids.
+I have two siblings like this, and they compete every Christmas to outdo each other with ridiculous gifts for my kids.
 I'm loved.

 My biggest takeaway from this bothersome competition is that my toddlers are not entertained by those wacky electronics for long.
 Sure, they have a blast for the first couple of hours, but they rarely play with them afterward.

-Besides, those plastic toys tend to break quickly, so they don't last more than a couple of months, but I am thankful my littles are not that interested.
+Besides, those plastic toys tend to break quickly, so they don't last more than a couple of months.
+Needless to say, I am thankful my littles are not that interested.
 I would be in a real pickle if my siblings found obnoxious toddler-proof toys!

 However, I've noticed that the toddler toy aisles in many stores are stocked with annoyingly loud or flashy toys.
-Believe it or not, toddlers are just as enthralled--if not even more satisfied--with open-ended toys without batteries.
+Believe it or not, toddlers are just as enthralled — if not more satisfied — with open-ended toys without batteries; though they can be conditioned one way or the other, just as devices condition adults.

 9. Unsafe for Younger Siblings

-As I added to my family, I noticed with horror how many of my firstborn's toys were dangerous for my infants.
+As my family grew, I noticed with horror how many of my firstborn's toys were dangerous for my infants.
 I wasn't prepared to separate my oldest's toys into "baby safe" and "baby is napping" bins, but that is what I ended up doing.

 Most toddlers' open-ended toys are totally fine around a baby, but my oldest got into Legos, marble tracks, and coloring heavily around three years old.
 Since my second was crawling and cruising by then, those smaller items were not safe, and I couldn't expect my toddler to keep the baby's safety in mind.